DOCYET/DeepL.jl/README.md

 # "Guten Morgen, ich hätte gerne einen Tee und ein Stück Kuchen"
 ```

-or translate several text with a single API call
+or translate several texts with a single API call
 ```julia
 texts = [
     "Good morning, I would like a tea and some cake",